 I eat intuitively and mindfully.

 I don't count calories or track my macros.
-I used to years ago but it didn't work for me (it actually lead me to undiagnosed eating disorders) - more on that on my upcoming blog series "Opening up".
+I used to years ago but it didn't work for me as it lead me to have toxic and unhealthy habits.
 Instead, I listen closely to my body.
 I eat when I'm hungry and stop when I'm almost full.
 I pay attention when I'm eating.
 I know it sounds very elementary but it helps me tremendously in terms of losing weight.

 I meal prep.